weskoop/Launchpad-Pro-Mk3-for-Bitwig/README.md

 The standalone features of the Launchpad, Notes/Chord/Custom modes and the Sequencer will all work seamlessly in Bitwig.

 Bitwig is different from Ableton Live, so there are a few differences.
 Specific to Bitwig, this script supports a rotated view for Arrange view, Multiple Devices and remote pages, 8 Sends per channel and more.
-Print to Clip, Capture MIDI are the notable omissions and there may be a few other minor behaviour differences not noted here,

 Enjoy!